Stone Park fire spreads to 3 apartment buildings, witnesses say

 Three separate three-flat buildings were completely destroyed, witnesses said.
 Authorities have not yet said if anyone was injured.

-Crews from neighboring Melrose Park, Schiller Park, Maywood, Bellwood and River Grove also responded to the scene.
+Crews from neighboring Melrose Park, Schiller Park, Maywood, Bellwood and River Grove responded to the scene.

 The cause of the fire is under investigation.